abaizan/kodoja/README.md

 * Kaiju v1.5.0

 Python packages:

-* numpy
+* numpy v1.9
-* biopython
+* biopython v1.67
-* pandas
+* pandas v0.14
-* ncbi-genome-download
+* ncbi-genome-download v0.2.6

+You can use Python 2.7 or Python 3, specifically Kodoja has been tested on Python 3.6.

 ## Installation

-A conda package has been prepared on the BioConda channel which will install Kodoja and a known working combination of the dependencies, all with just:
+A conda package has been prepared on the BioConda channel which will install Kodoja and the dependencies, all with just:

 ```
 $ conda install -c bioconda kodoja